-This walnut cake recipe uses the traditional Greek recipe which calls for breadcrumbs as the key cake ingredient instead of flour (read more here).
+This walnut cake recipe uses the traditional Greek recipe which calls for breadcrumbs as the key cake ingredient instead of flour as described in my traditional Karidopita recipe.
 Breadcrumbs are much better in absorbing the syrup resulting in an extra moist cake without getting soggy or heavy.
 So if you have any other recipes for this Greek walnut cake that use flour, just throw them away!

 As always, feel free to comment in the section below with any recommendations, ideas, comments or just to say hi!
 And don’t forget to share with your friends on your favourite social network using the links above.